Human-Phenotype-Ontology/Human-Phenotype-Ontology.github.io/downloads.md

-### Spanish Translation of the HPO
+### Translation of the HPO

-[Pablo Lapunzina M.D., Ph.D.](http://www.ciberer.es/fichagrupos/grupo.aspx?unidad=U753), director of the Instituto de Genética Médica y Molecular (INGEMM) of the Universidad Autónoma de Madrid, Spain, has coordinated the development of a Spanish translation of the HPO.
-The HPO team says: **¡Muchas gracias!**

-[We offer an Excel file](http://compbio.charite.de/tl_files/HPO/HPO-Spanish.xlsx) with the translation for download, and will be incorporating the data and future updates into a file that can be used with Protege.
+We do have translations of the HPO labels into spanish (**¡Muchas gracias!** to Pablo Lapunzina M.D., Ph.D. and colleagues) and italian.
+We are working with several people to translate more content of HPO into a multitude of languages.
+Several translations are being actively developed at the moment (e.g. german).

+The translation are considered a separate project coordinated by the HPO team and is hosted [on GitHub](https://github.com/Human-Phenotype-Ontology/HPO-translations).
+Please do not start translating HPO content without contacting us beforehand.
+This might cause duplicated translations and other problems.
+Please [contact us here](contact.html).

 ### Mappings
 The HPO team (Sandra, Peter, Sebastian) has developed a mapping between the categories of the London Dysmorphology Database (LDDB), which is an important